 Associates must receive express approval from their manager and the Office of Associate Conduct prior to engaging in any activity that may present a conflict of interest or create reputational or other risk to Regions.
-To request approval, complete and submit the Outside Activities Approval Request Form, which is located on Regions' internal website.
+To request approval, complete and submit the Outside Activities Approval Request Form, which is located on life@regions.